 The Chihuahuan desert in New Mexico is a hard place to start the CDT.
 There are very few water sources and most of these are solar powered wells for cattle.
 The water sources in the first 500 miles of the trail can be very bad having a heavy mineral taste or they could be contaminated with dead animals.
 Water sources are much better as the trail moves into northern New Mexico and it stays that way until the Great Basin in Wyoming.

 The CDT, like the PCT, is a race against winter.
-If we start to early, we will hit deep snow in the San Juan Mountains in southern Colorado.
+If we start too early, we will hit deep snow in the San Juan Mountains in southern Colorado.
 If we hike to slow, winter will come upon us in northern Montana and make it difficult to finish.
 Unlike the PCT, the snow in Colorado is soft and fluffy, making post-holing more common.
 Most thru-hikers carry both MICRO spikes (a smaller form of crampon) and snowshoes.
 This lets them make better time walking through the snow.
 The mountains throughout Colorado are known for their thunderstorms.
-Hikers need to be aware of this so they do not get in high altitude situations.
+Hikers need to be aware of this, so they do not end up at high altitude when a thunderstorm occurs.
 Instead, it is imperative to head down.
 At times like this, the alternate trails can be very useful.

 The wildlife along the CDT is very diverse.
-In the south, there are many different types of rattlesnakes, javelinas (a type of wild pig) and prong horn antelope.
-As the trail goes north, hikers will encounter wild horses, big horn sheep, badger, and deer.
+In the south, there are many different types of rattlesnakes, javelinas (a type of wild pig) and pronghorn antelope.
+If we’re lucky, jaguars inhabit the area near the Mexican border.
+As the trail goes north, hikers will encounter wild horses, bighorn sheep, badger, and deer.
 Up at the northern end of the CDT, mountain goats, moose, grizzly, elk, and bison can be seen.